Frank D. Waldron

 While at this time Seattle operated largely outside of the radar of the large East coast jazz record labels, Waldron self-published his own records.
 This included Frank D. Waldron Syncopated Classic, The Kaiser's Got the Blues (Since Uncle Sam Stepped In), and Valse Queen Ann.
 His publication, Frank D. Waldron Syncopated Classic was a music instructional book for piano and alto saxophone that featured techniques to inspire and educate other musicians.
 He wrote 9 compositions for this publication which serve as a symbol of the musical mastery of jazz musicians such as himself and in the Seattle area brought to the jazz scene.
 One of his earlier compositions, The Kaiser's Got the Blues (Since Uncle Sam Stepped In) was a patriotic song in response to World War I published in 1918.
 This composition is an example of Frank D. Waldron's musical intelligence for detail and impeccable technique for song writing during the early 20th century Jazz influence.

 By the 1910s, Waldron set up his studio on 1040 Jackson Street in Seattle.
 At the time only 800 Blacks lived in the area, but a thriving jazz scene was already starting in the area around 12th Avenue South and Jackson Street.

 Waldron was married to Phoebe Ellen Waldron and had a child named W. Lee Waldron.
 Frank D. Waldron died in Seattle, Washington in 1955 at the age of 65.

+Legacy

+Frank D. Waldron was one of the most influential musicians and educators in Seattle’s early jazz scene.
+He taught numerous students who would go on to shape the city’s musical legacy, including Buddy Catlett, Ron Pierce, Jabo Ward, and Quincy Jones.
+Waldron’s teaching emphasized foundational techniques such as embouchure, phrasing, sight reading, tonguing, improvisation, and ear training.
+These skills were considered essential for jazz musicians.

+In 2017, musician Greg Ruby recovered and transcribed Waldron’s lost compositions.
+He released Seattle’s Syncopated Classic as a tribute to Waldron’s contribution to jazz in the Pacific Northwest.